questdb/documentation/concept/deduplication.md

 `UPSERT KEYS` can be changed at any time.
 It can contain one or more columns.

-Please be aware that the [Designated Timestamp](/docs/concept/designated-timestamp) column must always be included in the `UPSERT KEYS` list.
+Please be aware that the [designated Timestamp](/docs/concept/designated-timestamp) column must always be included in the `UPSERT KEYS` list.